Central Parks

 Upcoming improvements to Central Parks

-We will soon be commissioning a state of the art concrete skate park to replace the aging steel construction.
-It is hoped it will be as good to look at as it is to use.
+We are building a unique, state-of-the-art concrete skate terrain to replace the aging steel construction which will be as good to look at as it is to use.

 Document Type Size